-Level I Level II Level III The LEA has not The LEA has a written The LEA has fully developed a written procedure/policy for developed a clear and procedure/policy for recruiting and selecting specific written recruiting and external providers, but procedure/policy for selecting external the policy addresses recruiting and providers or no only some of the selecting external procedure/policy criteria identified providers that exists. above addresses all criteria identified above.
+Level I Level II Level III • The LEA has not • The LEA has a written • The LEA has fully developed a clear and developed a written procedure/policy for procedure/policy for recruiting and selecting specific written recruiting and selecting external external providers, but the policy addresses procedure/policy for recruiting and providers or no only some of the selecting external procedure/policy exists. criteria identified above providers that addresses all criteria UA1515. above identified above.

-Level I Level II Level III • The justification for the • The justification for the The justification includes selection of external selection of external all of the following criteria: providers does not include providers includes some of history of success, the following criteria: the following criteria: alignment with LEA history of success, history of success, initiatives, capacity to alignment with LEA alignment with LEA serve, and data-based initiatives, capacity to initiatives, capacity to evidence of success in serve, and data-based serve, and data-based improving student evidence of success in evidence of success in academic achievement. improving student improving student academic achievement. academic achievement.
+Level I Level II Level III • The justification for the • The justification for the • The justification includes selection of external selection of external all of the following criteria: providers does not include providers includes some of history of success, the following criteria: the following criteria: alignment with LEA history of success, history of success, initiatives, capacity to alignment with LEA alignment with LEA serve, and data-based initiatives, capacity to initiatives, capacity to evidence of success in serve, and data-based serve, and data-based improving student evidence of success in evidence of success in academic achievement. improving student improving student academic achievement. academic achievement.